Leggett-Garg inequalities for multitime processes: Conclusion and discussion

 The problem of the existence of a joint probability over time, when the marginals at each time are known, is not an easy one in quantum theory.
 There exists a no-go result \cite{nogo} stating that it is impossible to do so in quantum theory.
 Recently in \cite{FP22}, a new type of quantum states over time allowing the existence of joint probability over time is constructed by using the Jordan product of two Choi states in the forward and backward time directions.
 Here, instead of Jordan product, we use the Choi states in two time directions to rewrite the process tensors as a multiparite quantum state.
 This way, the temporally extended quantum states are rewritten as a zigzag-time-ordered quantum state.
 Whether the process states evade the no-go arguments deserves further consideration.

 We finally remark that both the violation of LG inequalities \cite{Exp1} and the process tensors \cite{Exp2} can be experimentally realized in the quantum optical platform.
-So, the process states considered in this work are also experimentally realizable.
+So, the process states considered in this work may also be experimentally realizable.